Have you ever asked yourself ‘What is the best doneness level for my steak?’ Is it safe to eat a rare steak or should I go for medium instead?

 Which is the Best: Medium Rare or Medium?

-As you may already know, medium rare and medium are two of the best steak doneness levels.
+As you may already know, medium rare and medium are two of the best levels to cook your steak.
 Why?
 The internal meat temperature ranging between 130-150°F is the ideal cooking point for most steaks, making the meat very tender, juicy, full of flavor and very delicious to eat.